DELETE operations are performed on

 buffer pool, thus avoiding

-I/O operations by not reading in the page from the disk.
-The
+expensive I/O operations by not immediately reading in the page

-buffered changes are merged when the page is loaded to the buffer
+from disk.
+The buffered changes are merged when the page is loaded

 InnoDB main thread merges buffered changes

-Because it can result in fewer disk reads and writes, this feature is most valuable for workloads that are I/O-bound, for example applications with a high volume of DML operations such as bulk inserts.
+Because it can result in fewer disk reads and writes, the change buffer feature is most valuable for workloads that are I/O-bound, for example applications with a high volume of DML operations such as bulk inserts.

 However, the change buffer occupies a part of the buffer pool, reducing the memory available to cache data pages.
 If the working set almost fits in the buffer pool, or if your tables have relatively few secondary indexes, it may be useful to disable change buffering.
-If the working set entirely fits in the buffer pool, change buffering does not impose any extra overhead, because it only applies to pages that are not in the buffer pool.
+If the working set fits entirely within the buffer, change buffering does not impose extra overhead, because it only applies to pages that are not in the buffer pool.

 You can control the extent to which